pythoninthegrass/packer_templates/README.md

 Virtual Machines as appliances in portable OVA format are 100% automated using the installers above.

+AWS Custom AMI use cases include adding tooling, or security agents to EKS cluster nodes for Corporate Compliance.

 The primary templates are for the main Linux distributions:

 - Amazon Linux - based off existing AMI